loiane/crud-angular-spring/README.md

 You need to have Node.js / NPM installed locally.

-1. Install all the required depencencies:
+1. Install all the required dependencies:

 ```
 npm install